NadeefChowdhury/Brain-Tumor-Segmentation-from-MRI-Scans/README.md

 <img width="1899" height="935" alt="Screenshot 2026-09-04 163209" src="https://github.com/user-attachments/assets/3e076c79-fb77-4756-bcb0-29a56178e0db" />

 ## Note:
 The files in "Notebooks and Codes" contain the codes for detection and segmentation.
-The files "app.py", "predict.py" and "visualize.py" are used for deploying via Hugging Face
+The files "app.py", "predict.py" and "visualize.py" are used for deploying via Hugging Face.

 ## Pipeline
 -MRI Input